stefanbylund/zxnext_sprite/README.md

 **Tip:** See the [zxnext_sprite_demo](https://github.com/stefanbylund/zxnext_sprite_demo) project for a simple example of how to use zxnext_sprite.h and link with zxnext_sprite.lib.

+**Tip:** You can install zxnext_sprite into your z88dk installation by using its third-party library installer z88dk-lib.
+Unpack the zxnext_sprite_z88dk.zip archive in a temporary directory, go to this directory (where the unpacked zxnext_sprite subdirectory is located) and enter the following command:

+> z88dk-lib +zxn -f zxnext_sprite

+The -f option will make z88dk-lib overwrite any existing files without confirmation (e.g. if you update zxnext_sprite it will replace the older version).
+Run z88dk-lib without any arguments to see a list of all its options.

-**Tip:** If you copy the zxnext_sprite header file and libraries into the following directories in z88dk, the z88dk compiler will automatically find them without the need for setting up any include and library paths:
+The z88dk compiler will now automatically find the zxnext_sprite header file and library without the need for setting up any include and library paths.
+The zxnext_sprite.h header file is now included with **#include <lib/zxn/zxnext_sprite.h>** and the zxnext_sprite.lib library is linked against using **-llib/zxn/zxnext_sprite**.

-* z88dk/include/_DEVELOPMENT/sccz80/
-* z88dk/include/_DEVELOPMENT/sdcc/
-* z88dk/libsrc/_DEVELOPMENT/lib/sccz80/
-* z88dk/libsrc/_DEVELOPMENT/lib/sdcc_ix/
-* z88dk/libsrc/_DEVELOPMENT/lib/sdcc_iy/

 **Tip:** To start the ZEsarUX emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options: